Table of Contents

 Step 2: Select a subsegment from the list

-Select a small group of random contacts to test a variation of the message on.
-It is recommended that you use at least 10% of your list for testing.
+Select a small group of random contacts to test a variation of the message.
+You should use at least 10% of your list for testing.

 Step 3: Send the message simultaneously